s-damian/design-patterns-php/README.md

-# Design Patterns - Exemples avec PHP 8.1
+# Design Patterns - Examples with PHP 8.1

 Here are some examples of design patterns in PHP 8.1.